NullCode1337/MediaMagnet/README.md

-# gallery-dl GUI
+# MediaMagnet
-A user-friendly, cross-platform desktop application for downloading image links.
-Built with Svelte and Tauri
+A user-friendly, cross-platform desktop application for downloading any and all forms of media (image, video, torrent) Built with Svelte and Tauri

 ## Roadmap
-Majority of the backend code is done, I need suggestions on how I can make the UI look better (if at all)
+I need suggestions on how I can make the UI look better (if at all)
-- TODO: Queue all the downloads and make it persistent ✅
-- TODO: Settings panel where I can set Cookies, User Agent, and a dedicated page for oauth which Pixiv uses
+- TODO: Settings panel where I can set User Agent and other options ➖
-- TODO: Separate page for managing all the Cookies for different sites
+- TODO: Separate page for managing all the Cookies for different sites, and oauth ❌
+- TODO: Integrate yt-dlp and aria2 into the code as well ❌

 ## Requirements
 - 64 bit system